isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/1-high-life-in-the-city.md

 <div>Courtesy of National Archives of Singapore</div>
 <div>19980006555 – 0036</div>
 </div>
 This photograph shows the animal specimen exhibits at the Raffles Library and Museum in the 1900s.
-A diverse range of animal specimens could be found in the museum.
+A diverse range of animal specimens could be found here.

 <hr>